Skip to Main Content

 67 distinctive segments of the US population based on socioeconomic and demographic composition, further classified into LIfeMode and Urbanization groups.

-• Click on the LIfeMode Group that might match your target audience
+• Once you select a LIfeMode Group that might match your target audience, scroll back up to that LIfeMode description.

 • Click on a segment and a PDF will come up with descriptions Who are we?, Our Neighborhood, Socioeconomic Traits, Age by Sex, Race & Ethnicity, Income & Net Worth, Average Household Budget, Occupation by Earnings, and many other specifics on that particular population group to flesh out this target audience.